Strategies of Successful Students

 On the day of the test

-- Give yourself more time than usual to get to school.
-Anxiety over lateness will heighten test anxiety.
+- Give yourself more time than usual to get to class and test technology.
+Anxiety over technical issues will heighten test anxiety.

 - Visualize crushing the test.
 Change your frame of reference.
 Look at the test as a challenge to see how well you’ve prepared for the test, to show how much you’ve learned and how hard you’ve worked.